knetikmedia/knetikcloud-csharp-net35-client/docs/MediaVideosApi.md

 Removes a user from a video's whitelist

-Remove the user with the id given in the path from the whitelist of users that can view this video regardless of privacy setting.
+Remove the user with the id given in the path from the whitelist of users that can view this video regardless of privacy setting. <br><br><b>Permissions Needed:</b> VIDEOS_USER or VIDEOS_ADMIN

 ### Example
 ```csharp